grame-cncm/faustcourse/session5/content.md

 compiler.
 For example, it is possible to write Faust code directly in Max, CSOUND, SuperCollider, JUCE VST Plug-Ins, ChucK, and more.

+If the Faust command line compiler and associated tools are installed on your system, you'll get access to the same functionalities than the online editor but without having to connect to the internet.
+As mentioned earlier, even though this will give you access to more features and more control on the generated objects, it will require you to install the libraries and SDKs corresponding to the Faust targets you want to use.
+Just to show you, the Faust compiler can be called directly from the terminal to generate code and the Faust architectures available in the export function of the online editor can be used in the terminal through the various faust2 scripts installed on the system.

+[show screen capture: do it]

+We purposely avoided these topics in this short course first because we believe that the future is in the web and because we think that the online editor solves most of the platform related issues that we had in the past with Faust.

 To conclude this lesson, we just want to say a brief word on Faust code editing on a computer.
 Various code editors have syntax highlighting packages for Faust such as emacs but we strongly recommend you to use Atom.